NexPlayer/Android-SDK/advanced.md

 ```
 **Returns**

-true if NexPlayer™ is currently initialized.
+true if NexPlayer is currently initialized.

 #### native int notifyHeadsetState(int uiOnOff)

-This method notifies the NexPlayer™ engine whether a wired headset has been plugged in or unplugged.
+This method notifies the NexPlayer engine whether a wired headset has been plugged in or unplugged.

 When the ENHANCED\_SOUND\_AVAILABILITY property is set equal to 1 and more, this method must be called
 (1) before calling NexPlayer.start() and (2) every time the state of the headset changes.